andresp/cablemodem-status/README.md

 ## Installation

-Install the following packages with pip
+Build and install with pip

-`pip3 install requests beautifulsoup4 influxdb schedule`

-Optionally, for log collection:

-`pip3 install python-logging-loki`
+`pip3 install -e .`

 ## Configuration